Economy of Mexico: Mexican trade facilitation and competitiveness

 Polanco has one of the most expensive streets in the Americas Avenida Presidente Masaryk.
 The buildings to the left of the Scotiabank tower are not in Polanco, they are in Lomas de Chapultepec.

 A 2008 research brief published by the World Bank as part of its Trade Costs and Facilitation Project suggested that Mexico had the potential to substantially increase trade flows and economic growth through trade facilitation reform.
 The study examined the potential impacts of trade facilitation reforms in four areas: port efficiency, customs administration, information technology, and regulatory environment (including standards).

 The study projected overall increments from domestic reforms to be on the order of $31.8 billion, equivalent to 22.4 percent of total Mexican manufacturing exports for 2000–03.
 On the imports side, the corresponding figures are $17.1 billion and 11.2 percent, respectively.
 Increases in exports, including textiles, would result primarily from improvements in port efficiency and the regulatory environment.
 Exports of transport equipment would be expected to increase by the greatest increment from improvements in port efficiency, whereas exports of food and machinery would largely be the result of improvements in the regulatory environment.
 On the imports side, Mexican improvements in port efficiency would appear to be the most important factor, although for imports of transport equipment, improvements in service sector infrastructure would also be of relative importance.

-Major trade partners
+Trade statistics

 The following table shows the largest trading partners for Mexico in 2021 by total trade value in billions of USD.